Category Archives: Digital Transformation

 You must go to SpringerLink for this Cyber Sale:

-• The offer is valid until May 26, 2023 on the eBook only
+• The offer is valid until November 30, 2023 only using code CYB23

-Click here to get this eBook deal
+Click here to get this deal using code CYB23 and save 55%!

 Quick reminder: Everyone can download ten free tools from the Human-Centered Change methodology by going to its page on this site via the link in this sentence, and book buyers can get 26 of the 70+ tools from the Change Planning Toolkit (including the Change Planning Canvas™) by contacting me with proof of purchase.

-*This offer is valid for selected English-language Springer & Palgrave softcovers and eBooks and is redeemable on link.springer.com only.
+*This offer is valid for selected English-language Springer & Palgrave books and eBooks and is redeemable on link.springer.com only.
 Titles affected by fixed book price laws, forthcoming titles and titles temporarily not available on link.springer.com are excluded from this promotion, as are reference works, handbooks, encyclopedias, subscriptions, or bulk purchases.
-The currency in which your order will be invoiced depends on the billing address associated with the payment method used, not necessarily your home currency.
+The currency in which your order will be invoiced depends on the billing address associated with the payment method used, not necessarily your preferred currency.
 Regional VAT/tax may apply.
 Promotional prices may change due to exchange rates.
 This offer is valid for individual customers only.
 Booksellers, book distributors, and institutions such as libraries and corporations please visit springernature.com/contact-us.
 This promotion does not work in combination with other discounts or gift cards.

-Top 10 Human-Centered Change & Innovation Articles of April 2023
+Top 10 Human-Centered Change & Innovation Articles of October 2023

-Top 10 Human-Centered Change & Innovation Articles of April 2023Drum roll please…
+Top 10 Human-Centered Change & Innovation Articles of October 2023Drum roll please…

 At the beginning of each month, we will profile the ten articles from the previous month that generated the most traffic to Human-Centered Change & Innovation.
 Did your favorite make the cut?

-But enough delay, here are April’s ten most popular innovation posts:
+But enough delay, here are October’s ten most popular innovation posts:

-BONUS – Here are five more strong articles published in March that continue to resonate with people:
+BONUS – Here are five more strong articles published in September that continue to resonate with people:

 If you’re not familiar with Human-Centered Change & Innovation, we publish 4-7 new articles every week built around innovation and transformation insights from our roster of contributing authors and ad hoc submissions from community members.
 Get the articles right in your Facebook, Twitter or Linkedin feeds too!